Apparence-io/CamerAwesome/README.md

 ),
 ```
 ------
-## Creating a custom interface
+## 🎨 Creating a custom interface

 Our builder provides a custom factory. <br>
 Now you have access to the builder property and can create your own camera experience. <br>
 The camera preview will be visible behind what you will provide to our builder.

 > Note <br/>
-> The camera is not customizable yet
+> Only the camera preview is not customizable yet

 ```dart
 CameraAwesomeBuilder.custom(